prash2511/Image-Compression-Using-DCT-and-Reconstruction-Using-IDCT/README.md

 D(u) = (2/N)^1/2 for u = 1, 2, 3, ……., (N-1).

-*Original Images, Compressed Images and Reconstructed Images can be found in Images Folder.*
+*Original Images, Compressed Images and Reconstructed Images and code can be found in another Folders.*